iqbalyarkhan/explore_california/README.md

 # explore_california

-A small project to further familiarize myself with github.
+A small website project to further familiarize myself with github.